The Importance of Hydration and Electrolytes

 Although it is easy and convenient to add Re-Lyte to my water when I am on the go, I also like to incorporate specific foods in my diet that are naturally high in electrolytes:

-Sodium: Redmond’s salt, bone broth
+Sodium: Redmond’s salt (or other high-quality sea salt), bone broth

 Potassium: Bananas, avocados, and sweet potatoes

-Magnesium: Spinach, lima beans, almonds
+Magnesium: Spinach, lima beans, almonds, cacao

-Calcium: Unsweetened plain Greek yogurt, tofu, broccoli
+Calcium: Unsweetened plain Greek yogurt, tofu/edamame, broccoli, almonds

 More Hydration Tips